Light-Wizzard/QtLingo/help/About-Author_en.md

-and bring it online a year in advance, and just in time for the Guld War, where if flew over 96% of all the missions, after the Gulf War in 1991, then I moved on to become a Helicopter Crew Cheif for the 66<sup>th</sup> RQS Air Rescue, where I went back to Kuwait to live and work in the place we protected during the War,
+and bring it online a year in advance, and just in time for the Guld War, where if flew over 96% of all the missions, using the Terrain Following Computer that I specialized in fixing, after the Gulf War in 1991, then I moved on to become a Helicopter Crew Cheif for the 66<sup>th</sup> RQS Air Rescue, where I went back to Kuwait to live and work in the place we protected during the War,